PostgREST/postgrest/docs/references/auth.rst

 JWT-Based User Impersonation
 ----------------------------

-We use `JSON Web Tokens <https://jwt.io/>`_ to authenticate API requests.
+We use `JSON Web Tokens <https://jwt.io/>`_ to authenticate API requests, this allows us to be stateless and not require database lookups for verification.
 As you'll recall a JWT contains a list of cryptographically signed claims.
 All claims are allowed but PostgREST cares specifically about a claim called role.

 .. code:: json